-Aaahhh, eggplant parmesan.
+Aaahhh, cheesy Baked Eggplant Parmesan.
 One of my husband’s favorites.
 I remember making it for the first time and wondering how my kids would perceive it.
 I mean, it has no meat in it!
 Because it resembles lasagna they dove into it without even asking what it was.
 It was love at first bite.

->

-> I find this method is easier to prepare than the traditional fried version and it’s definitely a little easier on the waistline without forfeiting any of the delicious flavor or texture.
+I find this method is easier to prepare than the traditional fried version and it’s definitely a little easier on the waistline without forfeiting any of the delicious flavor or texture.
 Try it and you’ll see.

 Don’t sweat the small stuff….but definitely sweat your eggplant!
 Here’s how.